 5 Signs of Vitamin D Deficiency

-Spotting vitamin D deficiency is important to ensure your body is getting what it needs, and at the right levels, to experience vitamin D’s benefits.
-Some signs you’re not getting enough vitamin D are more easy to spot than others.
+Spotting vitamin D deficiency is important to ensure your body is getting what it needs.
+Without the right levels, you won’t be able to experience the benefits of vitamin D. Some signs you have a lack of vitamin D are more easy to spot than others.
 We’ve created a list of what to look out for when considering your vitamin D levels.

-- Aching Bones - One of the benefits of Vitamin D is that it works to support your bones by regulating calcium levels within the body.
-It does this in partnership with vitamin K. If you aren’t getting enough vitamin D, or the other nutrients needed for healthy bones, your bones can weaken and you could be more at risk of stress fractures.
-If your bones are aching, it may be due to a vitamin D deficiency.
+- Aching Bones - One of the benefits of vitamin D is that it works to support your bones by regulating calcium levels within the body.
+If you aren’t getting enough vitamin D, or the other nutrients needed for healthy bones, your bones can weaken and you could be more at risk of stress fractures.
+If your bones are aching, it may be due to deficiency.

-- Weak Muscles - The sunshine vitamin is needed for normal muscle function.
-If your muscles are feeling weak, they may be losing strength due to vitamin D deficiency.
+- Weak Muscles - The ‘sunshine’ vitamin is needed for normal muscle function.
+If your muscles are feeling weak, they may be losing strength due to low levels.
 This can be more common in older people because elderly people’s skin cannot produce vitamin D as well as when they were younger, and therefore won’t feel the benefits of vitamin D so readily.
-Magnesium is the go-to mineral for muscle healing and together with vitamin D can support recovery after exercise.

 - Feeling Low - Another benefit of vitamin D is its role in serotonin levels in the brain.
-Serotonin is known as the happy hormone because it keeps your moods up and you feeling your best.
-A low mood, especially the winter blues, could be helped with vitamin D.
+Low vitamin D has been linked to a low mood, especially the winter blues, could be helped with vitamin D.

-- Constant Coughs and Colds - Vitamin D benefits your immune system, and not getting enough may mean your immune defences do not react properly when you come into contact with a cold.
-How much vitamin D you should take for your immune system varies depending on where you live and your lifestyle.
+- Constant Coughs and Colds - Vitamin D benefits your immune system, and not getting enough may mean your immune defences do not react properly when you come into contact with viruses.

 - Gut Problems - Vitamin D is a fat-soluble nutrient and so it is affected by any gastrointestinal conditions that affect your body’s ability to adsorb fat.
-Issues such as IBS may link you to vitamin D deficiency.
-If this occurs, you may be at a greater risk of vitamin D deficiency and might not experience the benefits of vitamin D.
+Issues such as IBS may be linked to vitamin D deficiency.
+If this occurs, you may be at a greater risk of deficiency and might not experience the benefits of vitamin D.

 6 Sources of Vitamin D

 Vitamin D is produced in the skin from sun exposure.
-Your skin uses UVB radiation to make the vitamin.
-One of the benefits of vitamin D is that it can be found in a variety of food sources to increase your intake alongside supplements.
+Your skin uses UVB radiation to make this type of vitamin.
+Vitamin D can be found in a variety of food sources to increase your intake alongside supplements.
 That way, you can ensure you get the right dosage of vitamin D. These sources include:

 - Oily fish (tuna, mackerel, salmon)